-And while it’s true that we, like you, enjoy smiling, and get a kick out of trying to make employees all over the country smile, we don’t put humor into ALEX just because we enjoy making employees feel a little happier and a little less stressed out—though that certainly is part of it.
+And while it’s true that we, like you, enjoy smiling, we don’t use humor just because we enjoy making employees feel a little happier and a little less stressed out—though that certainly is part of it.

-No, the main reason we incorporate humor into our ALEX conversations is that over and over again, humor has been scientifically proven to
+No, the main reason we incorporate humor into conversations is because, over and over again, humor has been scientifically proven to

 In other words, we use humor to talk about confusing benefits stuff because using humor gets amazing results.

-Below, I’ve listed synopses of and links to three scientific studies and one article that demonstrate, in quantifiable terms, humor’s effectiveness as an educational tool, as well as an A/B test we conducted about the effectiveness of humor in ALEX and some representative employee comments about how the humor in ALEX helped them learn.
+Need more convincing?
+No worries!
+We’ve shared resources that demonstrate, in quantifiable terms, humor’s effectiveness as an educational tool, as well as an A/B test we conducted about the effectiveness of humor in ALEX, plus genuine user feedback about how the humor helped individuals better learn benefits information.

 In this 2011 article, Donna Gayle Anderson investigates the impact of humor on student engagement.
 For her study, Anderson divided the 129 undergraduate students in her online business class into two groups: one group experienced the course with humor added, the other without.
 Anderson quantified engagement as the number of quality posts each student published to the online discussion boards.
 From this experiment, Anderson found a statistically significant difference between the mean score of the number of discussion posts published by the humor group (69.04) compared to the non-humor group (49.98).
 She concludes that humor ‘aids in creating a positive learning environment,’ and helps in ‘motivating more students to engage more.’